afoolinthefetter/CS616-PDS/assignment_3/README.md

 |Success |Court Number: 2, Start Time: 57, End Time: 72, Winner: 12,15 ,Number of Players: 4, Game Type: D|
 |Success |Court Number: 3, Start Time: 17, End Time: 22, Winner: 6 ,Number of Players: 2, Game Type: S|

+#### Understanding
+For a Doubles match, Winner will consist of two players in the same team.
+In case of a Singles match, it will be just one player's id.

 #### Sample Output for Congratulations
+The receiver will print this message after it recerives the congractulations message.
+The Source Rank is obtained from the `MPI.Status()` and the player id is attached in the message beforehand.

+`Source Rank: 40 Player Id: 60 -- TO -> Destination Rank: 123 Player Id: 143`